shinwookim/SP2023-Notes/1550/System Calls.md

 In 447, however, we did not worry about the state of registers before and after a syscall!
 Most of the OS code is built from the same user mode instructions, which means it needs to modify the same registers!!!!
 Therefore, like functions, a system call must preserve the state of registers (to preserve the notion of exclusive access)!

-But now, the OS must preserve the state of ALL registers!!! (not just the regi)
+But now, the OS must preserve the state of ALL registers!!! (not just the registers from calling conventions)

+## Context Switch!!!
+> Switching from one running process to another

+Context = State of general purpose registers

+For functions, we preserved subsets of context (depending on calling conventions) For syscalls, the entire context must be preserved! (every register must be saved, and restored at end of call)

+The `syscall` (interrupt) instruction itself does not do not context switch.
+After the instr, the program counter has the address of OS code (none of the registers are saved...yet).

+The OS has interrupt handler for sys calls which stores all the registers!....but store to where? --> MEMORY!!!!

+HENCE THE SYSTEM CALL IS SLOOOOOOOOW!